-WAVAW is launching a 3-year project which will expand WAVAW’s mandate and programs to serve trans, Two Spirit, and gender diverse survivors of sexual assault to increase access to services and support for healing and justice.
+WAVAW is launching a 3-year project which will expand WAVAW’s services to serve trans, Two Spirit, and gender diverse survivors of sexual assault to increase access to services and support for healing and justice.

 We recognize that Two-Spirit, trans, and gender diverse community members are at a particularly high risk of violence due to interacting systems of oppression.
 In fact when it comes to the spectrum of sexualized violence we know that in 2015 70% of transgender youth in Canada (aged 14-25) had reported sexual harassment while 25% reported they had been raped in the last year.